 Today the belt line track east of the Burlington Northern Santa Fe track is gone, replaced by the park and the community center, but on South Jennings Avenue the back fences of houses still follow the curve of the belt line track as it turned north to connect to the Katy (now Union Pacific) track.

-At the other end of the belt line, its track still connects the Fort Worth & Rio Grande (then Santa Fe, then Cen-Tex, now Fort Worth & Western) track to the Santa Fe (now Burlington Northern Santa Fe) track.
+At the other end of the belt line, its track still connects the Fort Worth & Rio Grande (now Fort Worth & Western) track to the Santa Fe (now Burlington Northern Santa Fe) track.
 But after living nearby for ten years, I have never seen anything but parked railroad maintenance equipment on the track of the surviving half of the belt line.

 The belt line, like the nuggets of coal in Victory Forest Park that once provided fuel for steam locomotives, is obsolete now.
 But just west of the intersection of McCart and Biddison streets stands a sign at the junction of now and then.